 Like many other technical writers, medical regulatory writers must coordinate with various technical professionals to gather, organize and compile information on new products or processes.
 Many regulatory medical writers work for either biomedical or pharmaceutical development companies, compiling the paperwork necessary to submit new drugs and therapies for review by the FDA and other organizations.

 These regulations can vary significantly.
 FDA guidelines state, according to section 312.23 of the Code of Federal Regulations, that Investigational New Drugs (IND) require the submission of a document that includes sections on the protocol for each planned study, chemistry and manufacturing information, toxicology information, previous human experience with the drug and any additional information.
 In addition to these initial submissions, the FDA might request carefully formatted safety reports throughout the IND process.
 These are only some examples of the duties that a regulatory writer must fulfill.

 Medical regulatory writers generally need a bachelor's degree in English, communications or journalism.
 A background in the medical field is also generally expected.
 In many instances, a regulatory medical writer is previously employed in a medical field before gaining credentials as a writer.
 Though not required, a medical writer also might seek certification from the American Medical Writers Association.

 Employment Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), in May 2015, technical writers, including regulatory medical writers, earned an annual median salary of $70,240.
-The BLS predicted 10% employment growth for technical writers from 2018-2028, which is faster than the average.
+According to the U.S. Bureau of Labor Statistics (BLS), in May 2018, technical writers, including regulatory medical writers, earned an annual median salary of $71,850.
+The BLS predicted 8% employment growth for technical writers from 2018-2028, which is faster than the average.

 Those who are interested in both writing and medicine might find a future in the field of regulatory medical writing.
 A bachelor's degree in an English-related field combined with a medical background is ideal for regulatory medical writers.
 The American Medical Writers Association also offers optional certification in this field.